Pollinator-Friendly Solar PV for Massachusetts

 - Working with experts and stakeholders to define Pollinator-Friendly Certification Criteria for Massachusetts solar arrays.

 - Working with state wildlife and native plant organizations to determine best management practices for establishing and maintaining native plant and animal communities under solar arrays.

 - Working with agricultural organizations and beekeepers to help support pollinators important to farming.

 Working with solar PV developers to ensure designation standards are economically feasible and compatible with solar PV array operation and maintenance.

-- Created voluntary designation programs for solar PV facilities to establish habitats friendly to pollinators and native grassland birds
+- At least eight states have created voluntary designation programs for solar PV facilities to establish habitats friendly to pollinators and native grassland birds.

-- Developed best management practices, as well as establishment, maintenance, and monitoring guidance.
+- A number have developed best management practices, as well as establishment, maintenance, and monitoring guidance.

-- Check out what's happening in other states: Vermont Maryland Minnesota
+- See examples of programs in other states: Vermont Maryland Minnesota

 Have questions about the project, or interested in becoming involved?
 Contact Zara Dowling (email@example.com; 413-545-8516).